MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-setup.md

 ::: zone pivot="visual-studio"

-## Create the Azure Function app
+## Create and build the Azure Function app

-In this step, you create an HTTP trigger function API using Visual Studio.
+In this step, you create an HTTP trigger function API using Visual Studio, install the required NuGet packages and copy in the sample code.
+You'll build the project and run the function locally to extract the function URL.

+### Create the Azure Function app

 The function API is the source of extra claims for your token.

 1. Open Visual Studio, and select **Create a new project**.
 1. Search for and select **Azure Functions**, then select **Next**.